 The live streaming scene is growing faster than ever.
 Given the inexpensive equipment required to produce live videos and the number of live streaming platforms available on the web, there’s no reason to believe the trend won’t continue for a while longer.

 Due to the coronavirus pandemic, the popularity of live streaming has reached new heights.
 No wonder the live streaming industry has grown by a whopping 99% between April 2019 and April 2020.

 No surprise there.
-Considering the social distancing measures that were put in place to combat the spread of COVID-19, people have turned to live streaming to cope with the “new normal,” whether it’s concerts, online business events, remote workshops, live fitness classes, and more.
+Considering the social distancing measures that were put in place to combat the spread of COVID-19, people have turned to live streaming to cope with the “new normal,” whether it’s concerts, online business events, remote workshops, live health classes, and more.